 The Fujifilm X-Pro1 and the Leica M10 (Typ 3656) are two enthusiast cameras that were officially introduced, respectively, in January 2012 and January 2017.
-The X-Pro1 is a mirrorless interchangeable lens camera, while the M10 is a rangefinder-style mirrorless.
+The X-Pro1 is a mirrorless interchangeable lens camera, while the M10 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (X-Pro1) and a full frame (M10) sensor.
 The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-Pro1 and the Leica M10 (Typ 3656)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-Pro1 and the Leica M10 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The M10 can be obtained in two different colors (black, silver), while the X-Pro1 is only available in black.